mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 QUIC allows an application to abort reading the stream and specify an error code
 {{Section 3.5 of !RFC9000}}.
 An RTP receiver can signal this to the RTP sender by sending a QUIC STOP\_SENDING frame, which is exported to the RTP sender through the ROQ API, as described in {{api-considerations}}.
-The RTP-sender SHOULD not interpret the reception of STOP\_SENDING as an indication that the RTP receiver lost interest in the media stream as a whole, but rather that a part of the media stream was not received timely.
+STOP\_SENDING is not an indication that the RTP receiver lost interest in the media stream as a whole, but rather that a part of the media stream was not received timely.
 In this case, the late data could also delay the following media frames due to head-of-line blocking, which the sender can avoid by transmitting new media frames on new QUIC streams.
 A sender that receives STOP\_SENDING MUST NOT retransmit any media frames already sent on the QUIC stream, on which it received the STOP\_SENDING, on a new QUIC stream.
-An RTP sender SHOULD instead continue to send media frames on new QUIC streams starting with the first frame that was not transmitted on the stream that received STOP\_SENDING.
+An RTP sender MUST continue to send media frames on new QUIC streams starting with the first frame that was not transmitted on the stream that received STOP\_SENDING.

 Note that an RTP receiver cannot request a reset of only a particular media frame because the sending QUIC implementation might already have sent data for